uecode/qpush-bundle/docs/aws-provider.rst

 AWS Provider
 ^^^^^^^^^^^^

 The AWS Provider uses SQS & SNS to create a Push Queue model.
 SNS is optional with this provider and its possible to use just SQS by utilizing the provided Console Command (``uecode:qpush:receive``) to poll the queue.

 **Configuration**

-This provider relies on the `AWS SDK PHP v2 <https://github.com/aws/aws-sdk-php>`_, which needs to be required in your ``composer.json`` file.
+This provider relies on the `AWS SDK PHP v2 <https://github.com/aws/aws-sdk-php>`_ library, which needs to be required in your ``composer.json`` file.

 .. code-block:: js